NoroffFEU/development-platforms/Github-case-study.md

 - **Bitbucket**: Bitbucket is also another  web-based platform for collaboration and version control.
 It is designed for teams and provides many of the same features, such as issue tracking, teamwork, and version control.
 With integrated team and project management, as well as built-in support for continuous integration and deployment, Bitbucket offers a wider selection of collaboration tools.

-- **Azure DevOps** Azure DevOps, owned by Microsoft, offers a cloud-based platform for software development and collaboration.
+- **Azure DevOps**: Azure DevOps, owned by Microsoft, offers a cloud-based platform for software development and collaboration.
 It includes version control, work tracking, and CI/CD capabilities with an emphasis on serving the needs of enterprise customers.
 The platform provides features such as support for large projects, robust security, and integration with other Microsoft products, making it a popular choice among organizations seeking a complete solution for software development within the Microsoft ecosystem.

 ## Summary